finbourne/luminesce-examples/examples/lusid/run-valuation/README.md

 In this section we use Luminesce to run a valuation on an equity portfolio.
 Specifically we cover the following:

-1. Create the equity instruments (these are loaded from a worksheet in an Excel file which is stored on LUSID Drive)
+1. Create the equity instruments (these are loaded from a worksheet in an Excel file which is stored in LUSID Drive)
 2. Create a portfolio.
 3. Upload quotes (also loaded from the same Excel file on Drive)
 4. Upload transactions (also loaded from the same Excel file on Drive)